jon-heard/obsidian-inline-scripts-library/tejs_varnotes.md

 return result;
 ```
 ~~
-varnotes refresh - Pull the data from all varnotes.
+varnotes refresh - Get the latest vars from all varnotes and store it all.
     - Alternative shortcut: __vn refresh__.